 Cohn spent a decade making wine at Rosenblum in Alameda before launching JC Cellars, where he focuses on elegant Northern Rhone style wines.
-His Syrahs are dark, lush and meaty, softened by hints of lavender.
-His Zins are lean, not jammy.

 And First Date, his blend of Marsanne and Roussanne, will revive white wine drinkers tired of the usual suspects.